Personal Trust Services

 Large bank sophistication and execution combined with personal attention and service are the focus of our custody services.
 Our tested state of the art technology, combined with administrative flexibility, ensures that our clients receive custody services that are second-to-none.

 Learn more about the advantages of opening a trust in:

 Nevada — The primary benefit to opening a trust in Nevada is that the state does not impose state income tax on trust income and capital gains that is accumulated for distribution to nonresident beneficiaries.
 There is also increased privacy and flexibility in Nevada.

 Delaware — There are many advantages to opening a trust in Delaware.
 A key benefit is that Delaware does not impose state income tax on trust income and capital gains that is accumulated for distribution to nonresident beneficiaries.
 In addition, there is confidentiality, flexibility, and a very prominent judicial and legislative environment for disputes involving trusts.

 Carefully implemented trust and asset management strategies can be instrumental in providing for the continued wellbeing of individuals and their families.
-When Christiana Trust acts as trustee, it does so in a personal and experienced manner that is tailored to each client’s requirements and expectations.
+When Christiana Trust Company of Delaware acts as trustee, it does so in a personal and experienced manner that is tailored to each client’s requirements and expectations.

 Our firm is staffed by knowledgeable and caring professionals committed to a high level of personal service.
 Working with the client’s trusted advisors, we provide the expertise needed to implement a strategy that will meet the client’s needs and objectives.